leon-gh/InputEvents/docs/README.md

 Encoder supports far more boards than I have available for testing but if your board is not supported, the [`EventEncoder`](EventEncoder.md) and [`EventEncoderButton`](EventEncoderButton.md) classes will be excluded if you do not have PJRC's Encoder library installed in your project.

-In the Arduino IDE you must expicitly `#include <Encoder.h>` before `EventEncoder.h` or `EventEncoderButton.h` in your sketches.

-PlatformIO will automatically `#include <Encoder.h>` if the library is installed in your project.

-I have taken the decision to not have PJRC's Encoder as a 'hard' dependency so the rest of the InputEvents library can be used even if your board is not supported by Encoder.
-At some point I will try to investigate using additional/alternative encoder libraries (looking at you RPI2040) but pull requests would be more than welcome.

 ----

 ## Testing